Analysis | We get it, Mr. President: You’re mad at New York City

 What you see might surprise you — rioters running rampant, physical confrontations in the streets, fires burning out of control.
-And witnessing such things should surprise you, since that’s not what New York City looks like at the moment.
+And witnessing such things should surprise you, because that’s not what New York City looks like at the moment.
 Despite the Justice Department’s determination that the city is one of three that is permitting violence and destruction of property, things in the city seem pretty normal — at least by pandemic standards.

-When Trump decided this month that New York, Portland, Ore., D.C. and Seattle should be considered “anarchist jurisdictions” from which the government would withhold funding, the announcement was met with a very New York roll of the eyes from most observers.
+When Trump decided this month that New York; Portland, Ore.; D.C.; and Seattle should be considered “anarchist jurisdictions” from which the government would withhold funding, the announcement was met with a very New York roll of the eyes from most observers.
 There were obviously two rationales for Trump’s executive order — his effort to portray heavily Democratic areas as rife with violence and crime and his repeatedly demonstrated interest in lashing out at the city where he grew up.
 That the Justice Department has now formally identified New York for admonition seems simply to have restarted the eye-rolling.

 After all, it doesn’t make much sense as an argument.
 While Portland has seen repeated incidents of violence since late May, when the country saw a surge in protests centered on police treatment of Black Americans, New York hasn’t.
 Data from the Armed Conflict Location and Event Data Project tracking protests and violence since that time shows a stark difference between what has unfolded in Oregon relative to New York.